LeonP92/DragonRunner/README.md

 DragonRunner
 ============

-DragonRunner iphone game (Coded in 2011)
+Independent iOS Application.
-Developed in xCode
+Developed in xCode in 2011.

-Note: Second iPhone game project.
-Done in High School.
+Summary: This game was developed as an independent project while I was in high school.
+It is the second iOS project I undertook in order to get more experience as a developer.